g21turbo/BugTracker23/README.md

     View submitted bugs in the table
-    Submit a new bug by clicking the "Submit A Bug" button in top left corner of the stage Refresh the submitted bug table with the "Refresh" button below the "Submit A Bug" button Edit an existing bug by double-clicking on a bug in the table - Not yet implemented Update the status of a bug by selecting it in the table and selecting the status from to combobox - Not yet implemented
+    Submit a new bug by clicking the "Submit A Bug" button in top left corner of the stage Refresh the submitted bug table with the "Refresh" button below the "Submit A Bug" button Edit an existing bug by double-clicking on a bug in the table Update the status of a bug by selecting it in the table and selecting the status from to combobox

 ## Contributing